 The UMD Viz Lab is home to a number of presentations, lectures and workshops during the entire year.
-From research presentations to information about technology available to the UMD community, continue checking our blog and current events section for updated information.
+From research presentations to information about technology available to the UMD community, continue checking our Facebook or UMD Events Calendar for updated information.

 Drywall being installed in October.